meeg-ml-benchmarks/brain-age-benchmark-paper/README.md

 The R code is using few dependencies and base-r idioms supporting newer as well as older versions of R.

-If needed, dendencies can be installed as follows:
+If needed, dependencies can be installed as follows:

 ```R
 install.packages(c("ggplot2", "scales", "ggThemes", "patchwork", "kableExtra"))